ibm-cloud-docs/rise-with-sap-on-powervs/overview/products.md

 * An assurance service which reduces the risk in delivering implementation services.
 * Built on the RISE RACI roles and responsibilities providing complete transparency.
 * Provides a wrapper service complimenting the RISE Standard Services.
-* Based on pre-packaged options, tailored packages also available based client’s custom requirements.
+* Based on pre-packaged options, tailored packages also available based on client’s custom requirements.
 * Integrated into the RISE Adoption Framework.

 The following table describes how IBM ManagePlus layers onto RISE with SAP or RISE with SAP – Premium Supplier: